 The Virgin Mary is seated on a wooden throne, holding the infant Christ on her lap.
 The cushion beneath her curls up slightly at the edges, giving an impression of their weight.
 This, along with the three-dimensional structure of the throne, creates a sense of real presence before a worshipper.

 Two angels with long feathered wings present the Virgin and Child to the viewer, gripping the throne with their slender fingers.
 They wear red and white headbands, red stockings and black shoes.
 Between their pink tunics and pale purple robes are decorated strips of brown fabric studded with pearls.
-These decorated bands resemble the loros – an embroidered and jewel-studded textile that was part of the ceremonial costume of the Emperors and Empresses of the Byzantine Empire, the Eastern Christian Empire.
+These decorated bands resemble the loros – an embroidered and jewel-studded textile that was part of the ceremonial costume of the emperors and empresses of the Byzantine Empire.
 Cimabue uses the visual language of earthly power to reflect the Christian idea of the Virgin and Christ as the Queen and King of Heaven.
 The entire image is comparable with a Byzantine prototype where the angels are identified as the archangels Michael and Gabriel.

 The Christ Child grabbing at his mother’s hand, as any baby might, creates an intimate image of motherhood.
 The image also has a complex message to aid the devotions of the viewer: while Christ is absorbed in this activity the Virgin and the angels look towards the viewer, with whom they share a knowledge of Christ’s divine nature and his fate as an adult.
 The cloth on which the Virgin is seated, with its decorated border, also hints at Christ’s suffering and death.
 It resembles the kind placed upon an altar used to bless the bread and wine of the Eucharist, shared by Christians at Mass in commemoration of Christ’s death and renewal of their faith.